evanshortiss/env-var/README.md

 ```

 ## Overview
-Over time it became apparent that parsing environment variables becomes a
+Over time it became apparent that parsing environment variables is a
 repetitive task, and testing code that relies on them is cumbersome unless
 using an inversion of control system for declaring modules so we can inject a
 fake *process.env*.